Soon : Petrophysics, a database for petrophysical properties of rocks.

 - The fracture network is a complex 3D object and the link between measures on maps (2D) or on scan lines (1D) is not obvious and needs hypothesis or simplification that bring uncertainities in the model.

 - Fractures are present from the scale of the grain of the rock to kilometric surfaces that it is never possible to study as a whole.
-The fractures with length from decameter to hectometer are particularly undersampled while they play a first order role at the scale of buried reservoir.
+The fractures with length from decameter to hectometer are particularly undersampled while they play a first order role at the scale of geological reservoir.

 The RECO3D project